 We have repurchased subordinate voting shares in the open market and otherwise in recent years pursuant to normal course issuer bids (NCIBs), which allow us to repurchase a limited number of subordinate voting shares during a specified period, and from time to time pursuant to substantial issuer bids.
 These shares are repurchased either for cancellation or to satisfy obligations under our stock-based compensation plans.
 As part of the NCIB process, we may enter into Automatic Share Purchase Plans (ASPPs) with brokers, that allow such brokers to purchase our subordinate voting shares in the open market on our behalf under our NCIBs (including during any applicable self-imposed trading blackout periods).
 In addition, we enter into program share repurchases (PSRs) from time to time as part of the NCIB process (if permitted by the TSX), pursuant to which we make a prepayment to a broker in consideration for the right to receive a variable number of subordinate voting shares upon such PSR's completion.
-Under such PSRs, the price and number of subordinate voting shares during the term of the PSR, subject to certain terms and conditions.
-The subordinate voting shares repurchased under any PSR are cancelled upon completion of such PSR would be the NCIB.
+Under such PSRs, the price and number of subordinate voting shares to be repurchased by us is generally determined based on a discount to the volume weighted-average market price of our subordinate voting shares during the term of the PSR, subject to certain terms and conditions.
+The subordinate voting shares repurchased under any PSR are cancelled upon completion of such PSR under the NCIB.